Programero/java-getting-started/Object Oriented Programming/Chapter 0 - Introducing Classes/Learnings.md

 b1 = new Box(); //we created a new object of type Box and b1 holds the reference to it.

+### Constructors

-**Constructors have the same name as the class and donot have any return type**
+- Constructors have the same name as the class and donot have any return type
+- We will usually have public constructors.
+- A private constructor can only be accessed within the same class.
+Thus, we cannot extend a class with only private constructors and cannot even create an object outside of it.
+- The main purpose of Private constructors is to restrict object creation.

 ## **this** keyword

 - **this** can be used inside any method to refer to the current object (object that invoked the method)
+- **this** can also be used to invoke another constructor within the same class.

+For example:

+class Date {

+private int day;

+private int month;

+private int year;

+private String event;

+public Date(int day, int month, int year){

+    this.day = day;
+    this.month = month;
+    this.year = year;

+}

+public Date(int day, int month, int year, String event){

+    this(day, month, year); // calling the constructor this.event = event;

+}

+}

 ## The **finalize()** method (destructor)